 “The volatile and unpredictable dynamic between Win and Roe shifts uneasily from familiar family nostalgia and hilarious-yet-revealing anecdotes to emotional accusations and intense confrontations that hinge on the reservation/city binary, and associated assumptions about First Nations identities.” —NOW Magazine

 “As a whole production, the show’s such a rewarding entertainment that you’ll hardly notice the politics sneaking up behind you.
 Whatever your background, so long as you come into the room with an open mind, you’ll leave savvier, with a number of sticky points and difficult questions that’ll rattle around in your head for days afterwards…This is a fun show with heart, energy, and a vital message…” —Mooney on Theatre

 About the Author

 Falen Johnson is Mohawk and Tuscarora (Bear Clan) from Six Nations Grand River Territory.
 She is a writer and podcaster.
 Her plays include Salt Baby, Two Indians, and Ipperwash for which she received a Dora Nomination.
 Her writing has been featured in Brick, The Canadian Theatre Review, and Granta Magazine.
-She co-hosts The Secret Life of Canada (CBC Podcasts) with Leah Simone Bowen and Unreserved (CBC Radio One).
-She has written for Urban Native Girl (APTN) and Merchants of the Wild (APTN) and the 2020 Inspire Awards.
-Falen was also named one of Maclean’s “20 to watch in 2020.”
+She co-hosts The Secret Life of Canada (CBC Podcasts) with Leah-Simone Bowen and Unreserved (CBC Radio One).
+She has written for Urban Native Girl (APTN) and Merchants of the Wild (APTN) as well as for the 2020 Inspire Awards.
+Falen was also named one of Maclean’s “20 to Watch in 2020.”